 Luxembourg has updated its legal framework with regard to radiation protection, nuclear safety and radioactive waste management.
-The new law of 28^a May 2019 on radiation protection enters into force on 1^a August 2019.
+The new law of 28th May 2019 on radiation protection entered into force on 1st August 2019.
 It is the result of the transposition of the EU-BSS directive.
 It repeals and replaces the former legal framework on those matters, namely the Act from 1963.
 The present report will illustrate the legislative procedure and the main changes of this new legal framework under Article 7.